-This is an example of when professionals can choose to share information under Child Information Sharing, and who they
+This is an example of when professionals can choose to share information under Child Information Sharing, and who they can share it with.

 When can information be shared?

 To protect the privacy of your family, information cannot be shared unless it will be used to support the wellbeing of a child or group of children, or helps in providing services, making plans, investigating or managing risks to children.